Total robustness in Bayesian Nonlinear Regression: Methodology

-As \(n \to \infty\), the posterior \(\Pi_n(d\theta \mid w_{1:n}, y_{1:n})\) concentrates around the parameter value minimising the Kullback–Leibler divergence to the data‑generating model, effectively transferring the best information the observed data carries on the model parameter into the pseudo‑sampling procedure.
-Consequently, the independence requirement \( \theta_{ij}\stackrel{\text{iid}}{\sim}\Pi_n(\theta\mid w_{1:n},y_{1:n}) \) is asymptotically immaterial: under contraction, the bias due to the dependency of $\{x_{i,j}\}_{i=1,j=1}^{n,\;\;\,m}$ introduced by the \(\theta\)–mixture in \eqref{eq:predictive-kernel} vanishes.
-For small \(n\), however, near‑independent draws of \(\theta\) can improve exploration of a potentially dispersed posterior.
+As \(n \to \infty\), the posterior \(\Pi_n(\dd\theta \mid w_{1:n}, y_{1:n})\) concentrates around the parameter value minimizing the Kullback-Leibler (KL) divergence to the data-generating model, effectively transferring the best information the observed data carries on the model parameter into the pseudo-sampling procedure.
+Consequently, the independence requirement \( \theta_{ij}\stackrel{\text{iid}}{\sim}\Pi_n(\cdot \mid w_{1:n},y_{1:n}) \) is asymptotically immaterial: under contraction, the bias induced by the dependence among $\{\tilde x_{i,j}\}_{i=1,j=1}^{n,\;\;\,m}$ through the \(\theta\)-mixture in \eqref{eq:predictive-kernel} vanishes.
+For small \(n\), however, near-independent draws of \(\theta\) can improve exploration of a potentially dispersed posterior.
 A detailed theoretical assessment of this procedure is provided in Section~\ref{subsec:genbounds}, and we discuss dropping the conditional independence requirement in Appendix~\ref{appendix-independence-discussion}.

-To implement the joint posterior sampling in \eqref{stationary-dist} we use HMC: its gradient–informed proposals typically yield high effective sample sizes with low autocorrelation, and independent chains parallelise naturally with modest additional cost.
-In theory, one could obtain independent posterior–predictive draws by running \(n\times m\) independent chains, but this is computationally onerous.
-In practice, we run a small number ($<10$) of well–mixed chains targeting \(\Pi_n(\theta\mid w_{1:n},y_{1:n})\) and retain sparsely spaced post–burn‑in states so that autocorrelation of the retained \(\theta\) is negligible.
+To implement the joint posterior sampling in \eqref{stationary-dist} we use HMC: its gradient-informed proposals typically yield high effective sample sizes with low autocorrelation, and independent chains parallelize naturally with modest additional cost.
+In theory, one could obtain independent posterior-predictive draws by running \(n\times m\) independent chains, but this is computationally onerous.
+In practice, we run a small number ($<10$) of well-mixed chains targeting \(\Pi_n(\cdot\mid w_{1:n},y_{1:n})\) and retain sparsely spaced post-burn-in states so that autocorrelation of the retained \(\theta\) is negligible.
 Convergence diagnostics and effective sample sizes are reported in Appendix~\ref{subsec:HMC-mixing-diagnostics}.
 A sensitivity analysis in Appendix~\ref{sec:HMC-sensitivity} shows that the resulting distributions of \(\{\tilde X_{ij}\}\) are empirically indistinguishable from those obtained by the theoretical construction of \(n\times m\) independent chains.